 Audits tend to expose poor financial control processes, presenting a particular pain point for those firms still operating in a highly manual world.
 Continuing down this road will fall well short of policy and procedure expectations for more granularity in the reporting process.

 Top tips for firms to meet their safeguarding obligations:

 - Perfect the safeguarding audit process

-- Streamline and modernise reconciliation procedures, which is the glue that ties safeguarding processes together
+- Streamline and modernise reconciliation procedures, which are the glue that ties safeguarding processes together

-- Ensure that all measures possible have been taken to identify relevant funds
+- Ensure all measures have been taken to identify relevant funds

 - Open clear lines of communication with partners and regulators.
 Internal staff should also be fully aware of their specific role in safeguarding compliance

 New rules for operational resilience went live on March 31, 2022.
 Looking ahead, we can expect guidelines to focus more intently on resilience concerns given recent geopolitical events – such as COVID-19 and the situation in Ukraine – and the impact this has on the wider payments ecosystem.

 Above all, firms will require an in-depth understanding of how and why they grade business models on impact tolerance.
 This is likely to centre around a few core questions:

 - What is our business model?

 - How will we continue running our business model after crises similar to what we have seen in recent years?

 - By what metrics are we judging our future impact tolerance?